-- 1. The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meetings of the Bank, held on 16 March 2012 and (ii) meetings of the Board of Directors (Consejo de Administración) of the Bank, dated 30 January 2014. - 2.
-Except as disclosed in the section entitled "Description of Banco Bilbao Vizcaya Argentaria, S.A Recent Developments" on page 100, none of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this document which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 3.
-There has been no significant change in the financial or trading position of the Bank and its subsidiaries since 31 December 2013 and there has been no material adverse change in the financial position or prospects of the Bank and its subsidiaries since 31 December 2013. - 4.
-For so long as any of the Preferred Securities are outstanding, copies of the following documents (together with English translations, where applicable) may be inspected during normal business hours at the specified office of each Paying Agent and can be obtained, free of charge, from the Bank at Paseo de la Castellana, 81, 28046 Madrid: - (a) the estatutos of the Bank (with an English translation thereof); - (b) the audited consolidated financial statements of the Bank as at, and for the years ending, 31 December 2013 and 31 December 2012; - (c) the Agency Agreement; and - (d) this Offering Circular. - 5.
-For so long as the Preferred Securities are listed on the SGX-ST and the rules of the SGX-ST so require, the Bank shall appoint and maintain a paying agent in Singapore where the Preferred Securities may be presented or surrendered for payment or redemption, in the event that any global Preferred Security is exchanged for definitive Preferred Securities.
-In addition, in the event that any global Preferred Security is exchanged for definitive Preferred Securities, an announcement of such exchange shall be made by or on behalf of Bank through the SGX-ST and such announcement will include all material information with respect to the delivery of the definitive Preferred Securities, including details of the paying agent in Singapore. - 6.
+- 1. The Issuer estimates that the expenses related to the admission of the Preferred Securities to trading on the Global Exchange Market are expected to be €5,000. - 2.
+The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meetings of the Bank, held on 16th March, 2012 and (ii) meetings of the Board of Directors (Consejo de Administración) of the Bank, dated 3rd February, 2015. - 3.
+None of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this document which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 4.
+There has been no significant change in the financial or trading position of the Bank and its subsidiaries since 31st December, 2014 and there has been no material adverse change in the financial position or prospects of the Bank and its subsidiaries since 31st December, 2014. - 5.
+For so long as any of the Preferred Securities are outstanding, physical copies of the following documents (together with English translations, where applicable) may be inspected during normal business hours at the specified office of each Paying Agent and can be obtained, free of charge, from the Bank at Paseo de la Castellana, 81, 28046 Madrid: - (a) the estatutos sociales of the Bank (with an English translation thereof); - (b) the audited consolidated financial statements of the Bank as at, and for the years ending, 31st December, 2014 and 31st December, 2013; - (c) the Agency Agreement; and - (d) this Offering Circular. - 6.
 The Bank publishes quarterly unaudited consolidated interim financial statements.
 The Bank does not publish unconsolidated interim financial statements. - 7.
-The auditors of the Bank and the Group are Deloitte, S.L., registered as auditors on the Registro Oficial de Auditores de Cuentas who have audited, without qualification, the financial statements of the Bank and of the Group for each of the three financial years ended 31 December 2013, 31 December 2012 and 31 December 2011.
+The auditors of the Bank and the Group are Deloitte, S.L., registered as auditors on the Registro Oficial de Auditores de Cuentas who have audited, without qualification, the financial statements of the Bank and of the Group for each of the three financial years ended 3st1 December, 2014, 31st December, 2013 and 31st December, 2012.
 The auditors of the Bank and the Group have no material interest in the Bank or the Group. - 8.
 The Preferred Securities have been accepted for clearance through Euroclear and Clearstream, Luxembourg.
 The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels and the address of Clearstream, Luxembourg is 42 Avenue JF Kennedy, L-1855, Luxembourg.
-The ISIN for the Bank Preferred Securities is XS1033661866 and the common code is 103366186.
+The ISIN for the Bank Preferred Securities is XS1190663952 and the common code is 119066395.
 The European Clearing Systems are expected to follow certain procedures to facilitate the Bank and the Principal Paying Agent in the collection of the details referred to above.
 If any European Clearing System is, in the future, unable to facilitate the collection of such information, it may decline to allow the Preferred Securities to be cleared through such European Clearing System and this may affect the liquidity of the Preferred Securities.
-Provisions have been made for the Preferred Securities, in such a case, to be represented by definitive Preferred Securities (see "Conditions of the Preferred Securities - Form and Status").
+Provisions have been made for the Preferred Securities, in such a case, to be represented by definitive Preferred Securities (see "Conditions of the Preferred Securities Form and

+Status").
 The procedures agreed and fully described in the Agency Agreement may be amended to comply with Spanish laws and regulations and operational procedures of the European Clearing Systems.